Jogbuagu11/biblenow-studio/CONFIGURATION.md

 ## Setup Instructions

-1. **Firebase Setup (for authentication only):**
+1. **Firebase Setup (for authentication and analytics):**
    - Create a Firebase project at https://console.firebase.google.com
-   - Enable Authentication (Firestore not needed)
+   - Enable Authentication and Analytics
    - Get your configuration from Project Settings > General > Your apps
    - Replace the placeholder values in your `.env` file

-2. **PostgreSQL Database Setup:**
+2. **Supabase Setup (for database and chat):**
-   - Install PostgreSQL on your system
+   - Create a Supabase project at https://supabase.com
-   - Create a database named `biblenow_studio`
+   - Get your project URL and anon key from Settings > API
-   - Run the provided SQL schema to create the `livestreams` table
+   - Run the chat migration: `psql -d your_database -f scripts/apply_chat_migration.sql`
-   - Update the database configuration in your `.env` file
+   - Update the Supabase configuration in your `.env` file

 3. **JAAS Setup:**
    - Sign up for JAAS at https://jaas.8x8.vc